Leicester City F.C.: Rise back to Premier League and change of ownership (2008–2015)

+The club's most successful era (2016–2021)

+The club qualified for the UEFA Champions League for the first time in their history on 10 April 2016, as a result of a 2–0 away win at Sunderland and Tottenham Hotspur's 3–0 win over Manchester United.
+The 2016–17 Champions League campaign would also be the club's first season competing in European football for 15 years.

-Leicester won the Premier League on 2 May 2016 after Tottenham lost a 2–0 lead against Chelsea, drawing 2–2 at the "Battle of Stamford Bridge".
-Bookmakers thought Leicester's victory was so unlikely that Ladbrokes and William Hill offered odds of 5,000–1 for it at the start of the season, which subsequently resulted in the largest payout in British sporting history with total winnings of £25 million.
-A number of newspapers described Leicester's title win as the greatest sporting shock ever; multiple bookmakers including Ladbrokes and William Hill had never paid out at such long odds for any sport.
-As a result of the title win, the team was dubbed "The Unbelievables", a spin-off harking back to Arsenal's undefeated team "The Invincibles".
-The scale of the surprise attracted global attention for the club and the city of Leicester.
-The Economist declared it would be "pored over for management lessons".
-Several commentators viewed it as an inspiration to other clubs and fundamentally transforming the expectations faced in English football.
+On 2 May 2016, Leicester City won the Premier League, after Chelsea came from two goals down to draw 2–2 with Tottenham Hotspur at the "Battle of Stamford Bridge".
+Bookmakers thought Leicester's title win was so unlikely that Ladbrokes and William Hill offered odds of 5,000–1 for it at the start of the season, which subsequently resulted in the largest payout in British sporting history with total winnings of £25 million.
+A number of newspapers described Leicester's title success as the greatest sporting shock ever; multiple bookmakers including Ladbrokes and William Hill had never paid out at such long odds for any sport.
+One book was titled "The Unbelievables", a spin-off harking back to Arsenal's undefeated team "The Invincibles".
+The scale of the surprise title victory attracted global attention for the club and the city of Leicester.
+The Economist declared it would be "pored over for management lessons."
+Several commentators viewed it as an inspiration to other clubs and fundamentally transforming expectations.

 Leicester became known for their counterattacking style of play, "incredible pace in the areas it is most essential" and defensive solidarity.
-Former boss Nigel Pearson was credited by pundits and fans as having laid the foundations for Leicester's title winning season.
-Reacting to the title win, then executive chairman of the Premier League Richard Scudamore said:
+Former boss Nigel Pearson was credited by pundits and fans as having laid the foundations for Leicester's title-winning season.
+Reacting to the title win, executive chairman of the Premier League Richard Scudamore said: